AccursedGalaxy/Insider-Monitor/README.md

 go run cmd/monitor/main.go -web -port 9090
 ```

-### Alert Levels
+### Alert Levels for Wallet Activity

 The monitor uses three alert levels based on the configured `significant_change`:
-- 🔴 **Critical**: Changes >= 5x the threshold
+- 🔴 **Critical**: Token balance changes >= 5x the threshold
-- 🟡 **Warning**: Changes >= 2x the threshold
+- 🟡 **Warning**: Token balance changes >= 2x the threshold
-- 🟢 **Info**: Changes below 2x the threshold
+- 🟢 **Info**: Token balance changes below 2x the threshold

-### Data Storage
+### Historical Data Storage

-The monitor stores wallet data in the `./data` directory to:
+The monitor stores Solana wallet data in the `./data` directory to:
-- Prevent false alerts after restarts
+- Prevent false alerts after monitor restarts
-- Track historical changes
+- Track historical wallet balance changes
-- Handle network interruptions gracefully
+- Handle Solana network interruptions gracefully
+- Enable analysis of wallet activity patterns over time

-## Web Interface
+## Web Dashboard Interface

-The application includes a web interface for easy monitoring and configuration.
+The application includes a comprehensive web dashboard for easy monitoring and configuration of Solana wallets.
 When running with the `-web` flag, you can access the interface at `http://localhost:8080` (or your custom port).

-### Features:
+### Dashboard Features:
-- Dashboard overview of all monitored wallets
+- Real-time overview of all monitored Solana wallets
-- Detailed view of each wallet's token balances
+- Detailed view of each wallet's SOL and SPL token balances
+- Historical charts of wallet activity and balance changes
 - Configuration management through a user-friendly interface
+- Instant alerts for significant wallet activity
-- Real-time data refresh
+- Real-time data refresh from the Solana blockchain

 ### Authentication:
 The web interface and API use JWT authentication for secure access.
 The default credentials are: